node-red/cookbook.nodered.org/http/get-binary-response.md

 ### Solution

-Change the Return configuration in an HTTP Request node to return the HTTP response as a a the body of a binary buffer in the `msg.payload`.
+The <code class="node">HTTP Request</code> node will return a the body of a response in the `msg.payload` as a string by default.

-The <code class="node">HTTP Request</code> node will return a the body of a response in the `payload` as a string by default.
 Change the `Return` configuration of this node to `a binary buffer` to return the response as a binary buffer in the `msg.payload`.

 #### Example